 The next step in creating your PowerPoint presentation would be to determine the sequence of your information.
 Break down your information into subsections and decide which information your audience needs to receive to understand the following information.
 This helps you determine the flow of your presentation and how you must design your slides.

 When creating a PowerPoint presentation, it is essential to have an outline to help ensure that all of the necessary information is included.
 The outline should consist of an introduction, body, and conclusion.
 An outline for a PowerPoint presentation is a great way to organize your thoughts and ensure your presentation flows smoothly.
 An outline can help you to structure your presentation so that it is clear and concise and improve the audiences attention span.

 You need to have a powerful narrative to deliver an impactful presentation.
 Just conveying information is not enough – you need to be creative and deliver your message in a way that will stick with your audience.
 If you want them to remember what you said, your narrative must be memorable and different from anything they’ve heard.
 With a great story, you can make your PowerPoint presentation unforgettable.

 You need to have a powerful narrative to significantly impact your presentation.
 You need to be able to tell a story that engages your audience and keeps them wanting more.
 A good narrative will also help you to make complex concepts more relatable and easier to understand.
 When crafting your narrative, focus on making it clear, concise, and engaging.

 Get started with your presentation

-3 Tips to improve your presentation design
+3 Tips to improve your PowerPoint presentation design

+If you keep these things in mind, you should be able to find the perfect font for your PowerPoint presentation.
 To discover the best fonts you can use in a presentation, check out Compelling Fonts for Impactful Presentations.